Are packages good value or ego trips?

 Once a borrower has decided on a packaged home loan, the advantages are that a multitude of home loan accounts can serve various sophisticated purposes.
 After having paid off a substantial portion of his or her home loan a borrower might want to increase the limit by the same amount on their investment loan or in a third investment loan account.
 A packaged product will often allow you to do this without new application fees, and account keeping fees though sometimes a ‘re-packaging’ fee will apply.
 You wouldn’t expect the lenders not to pop a fee in there would you!.
 But its a lower fee than most of the alternatives.

 Please note: these comments are general ones.
-You should receive professional accountant’s advice about your own circumstances before assuming that the principles set out here apply to you.
+You should receive professional accountancy and finance advice about your own circumstances before assuming that the principles set out here apply to you.